 Growth in the information security analysis field, at 28 percent, is well above the national average for all jobs, according to the U.S. Bureau of Labor Statistics.
 Demand is high as a result of the frequency of cyberattacks and the increasing need for security analysis and innovative solutions to stop hackers and protect company data.
 This growth is projected to create upward of 10,000 job openings between 2016 and 2026, per O*Net OnLine.

-The median information security analyst salary as of 2017 was $95,500, according to O*Net OnLine, and being in this position offers a potential for advancement.
+The median information security analyst salary as of 2017 was $95,500, according to O*Net OnLine, and being in this position offers potential for advancement.
 This can include roles such as information systems engineer, security engineer or IT security architect.

 Becoming an information security analyst

-Holding a position that focuses on a potentially volatile area of a business’ operations requires information security analysts to have a broad set of skills that extend beyond technical knowledge and awareness of security protocols.
+Holding a position that focuses on a potentially volatile area of a business's operations requires information security analysts to have a broad set of skills that extend beyond technical knowledge and awareness of security protocols.
 Being a strong multitasker with the ability to manage time effectively and pay close attention to detail are traits that may come into play when dealing with a security breach.
 Because cyberattacks can be difficult to detect, professionals in this role need to thoroughly monitor computer systems, often checking for minor changes in performance, no matter what other activities they may be working on.

 Once they identify issues, proficiency in problem-solving will help information security analysts respond quickly to alerts, while strong analytical skills can help establish security protocols and policies to prevent breaches from recurring.